themanyone/whisper_dictation/README.md

 **Finding free models.** Save hundreds on annual subscriptions by running your own AI servers for every task.
 Look at the [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) to see which models perform best in the categories you want.
 As a rule of thumb, quantized 7B models are about the maximum our 4GiB VRAM can handle.
 Search for quantized models in .gguf format, or try [the ones on our page](https://huggingface.co/hellork).

-**AI Safety.** Monitor kids' usage.
+**AI Safety.** Monitor children's activities.
 Be aware that these models, made by the community, are under active development.
 They are *not guaranteed safe* for all ages.

 **High VRAM usage.** Use a tool like [nvtop](https://github.com/Syllo/nvtop) (availabl from package managers) to keep an eye on available VRAM.